vimalloc/flask-jwt-extended/docs/token_locations.rst

 JWT Locations
 =============
-JWTs can be passed sent in many different ways to a protected route.
-These available ways the tokens can be passed in can be controlled globally via the `app.config["JWT_TOKEN_LOCATION']` option, or overridden on a per route basis via the `locations` argument in :func:`~flask_jwt_extended.jwt_required`.
+JWTs can be sent in with a request in many different ways.
+You can control which ways you want to accept JWTs in your Flask application via the `JWT_TOKEN_LOCATION` :ref:`configuration option<Configuration Options>`.
+You can also override that global configuration on a per route basis via the `locations` argument in :func:`~flask_jwt_extended.jwt_required`.
-Lets see how working with different locations look like in javascript:

 .. literalinclude:: ../examples/jwt_locations.py

+Lets take a look at how you could utilize all of these locations using some javascript in a web browser.

 Headers
 ~~~~~~~